 6 – RTG Truck Bed Liner Paint

 Get all the protection you need with this one bedliner.
-The DIY bedliner paint is enough to extend your truck bed life and protect it and you against a plethora of safety issues.
-Get protected from rust, corrosion, UV rays and others.
-It works great with cargo van floors, tailgates, truck beds and more.
+The black DIY bedliner paint is enough to extend your truck bed life and protect it and you against a plethora of safety issues.
+Stay protected from rust, corrosion, UV rays and others.
+It works great on coating cargo van floors, tailgates, truck beds and more.

-Water-based options are easier to brush and roll on and sometimes won’t even need a primer.
+Water-based bedliners are way easier to brush and roll on and sometimes won’t even need a primer.
 They are also the easiest to clean up with just soap and water.

 Just brush on one coat of this magic formula watch it cling to the surface of your truck bed for a firm seal and never chip, flake, peel or crack.